A new graph invariant arises in toric topology: Introduction

 See \cite{PRW} or Section~\ref{sec:buildingset} for details.
 It is well-known that every nestohedron is a Delzant polytope (for example, see \cite[Proposition 7.10]{P05}).
-If $G$ is a graph and $\B=\B(G)$ is a building set whose elements are obtained from connected induced subgraphs of $G$, then $P_{\B(G)}$ is called a \emph{graph associahedron}.
-The class of graph associahedra includes some important families of simple polytopes, such as permutohedra $Pe^{n}$, associahedra $As^{n}$ (or Stasheff polytopes), cyclohedra $Cy^{n}$ (or Bott-Taubes polytopes) and stellohedra $St^{n}$, corresponding to the complete graphs $K_{n+1}$, the path graphs $P_{n+1}$, the circle graphs $C_{n+1}$, and the star graphs $K_{1,n}$ with $n+1$ vertices respectively\footnote{A star graph $K_{1,n}$ is a special kind of complete bipartite graphs $K_{m,n}$.}.
+If $G$ is a graph and $\B=\B(G)$ is a building set whose elements are obtained from connected induced subgraphs of $G$, then $P_{\B(G)}$ is called a \emph{graph associahedron}. {The notion of graph associahedra was introduced in \cite{CD} motivated by \cite{DJS}.} The class of graph associahedra includes some important families of simple polytopes, such as permutohedra $Pe^{n}$, associahedra $As^{n}$ (or Stasheff polytopes), cyclohedra $Cy^{n}$ (or Bott-Taubes polytopes) and stellohedra $St^{n}$, corresponding to the complete graphs $K_{n+1}$, the path graphs $P_{n+1}$, the circle graphs $C_{n+1}$, and the star graphs $K_{1,n}$ with $n+1$ vertices respectively.
+Note that star graph $K_{1,n}$ is a special kind of complete bipartite graphs $K_{m,n}$.

-Since nestohedra are Delzant polytopes, by Delzant's classification theorem, we have a toric manifold associated to the graph associahedron $P_{\B(G)}$ which is denoted by $M_\C(\B(G))$.
-Its real toric manifold is $M_\R(\B(G))$.
-For toric manifold case, one can use the famous result of Davis-Januskiewicz \cite{DJ} to compute the cohomology ring.
+Since nestohedra are Delzant polytopes, {we} have a toric manifold associated to the graph associahedron $P_{\B(G)}$ which is denoted by $M_\C(\B(G))$.
+Its real toric manifold is written as $M_\R(\B(G))$.
+In the toric manifold case, one can use the famous {results of Jurkiewicz \cite{Ju} and Danilov \cite{Da}} to compute the cohomology ring.
 In particular, the Betti numbers are given by the $h$-vector of $P_{\B(G)}$, which is a combinatorial invariant determined by number of faces of the polytope.
-Hence, the problem to find the Betti numbers of $M_\C(\B(G))$ reduces to that of computing $h$-vectors of the graph associahedron $P_{\B(G)}$ (see \cite{PRW}).
+So the problem to find the Betti numbers of $M_\C(\B(G))$ reduces to that of computing $h$-vectors of the graph associahedron $P_{\B(G)}$.
+See \cite{PRW}.
 In this paper, we focus on the real toric manifold $M_\R(\B(G))=:M(G)$.
-In this case, the theorem of Davis-Januskiewicz tells only about $\Z_2$-coefficient version $H^*(M(G);\Z_2)$.
+In this case, the theorem of Davis-{Januszkiewicz} \cite[Theorem~4.14]{DJ} tells only about $\Z_2$-coefficient version $H^*(M(G);\Z_2)$.
 Thus, we want to compute rational Betti numbers of $M(G)$.
 Hereby we present the main result:

 \begin{theorem} Let $G$ be a graph (not necessarily connected).
 Then the rational Betti numbers $\beta_i(M(G))$ and the Euler characteristic $\chi(M(G))$ of $M(G)$ are